 If you are short on prep time, you can call upon a cleanse company such as Karmic Cold Pressed to set you straight.

-Smoothies are usually fruit based, but what I love most is that you can easily add in a mixed green powder, or some super foods such as Spirulina or Chlorella known to cleanse blood by eliminating toxins.
+Smoothies are usually fruit-based, but what I love most is that you can easily add in a mixed green powder, or some super foods such as Spirulina or Chlorella, which are known to cleanse the blood by eliminating toxins.

 Vegetable Broth: –

 Simply simmer some vegetables such as carrots, potatoes, broccoli or anything seasonal in a saucepan for about 30 minutes on a low heat covered with water.
 Strain and drink the liquid or puree into a soup.

 This is a great way to flush out toxins and infuse liver loving herbs into your life.
 Look for Milk Thistle, Burdock, Dandelion Root, Nettle, Liquorice, Fennel, Cardamom, Matcha Green Tea or Ginger.
 You could also look to the experts for a blend to tick the boxes.
 Shokuiku www.shokuikuaustralia.com – have a beautiful range of Detox blends I adore, or try visiting your local health food store.

 For a good flush, fluids are essential.
 Drink as much water as you can, aiming for at least eight glasses.
 Mineral water is another way to spice things up, or try fruit infusions by adding slices of lemon, orange, mint, or strawberries to your water for at least 1-2 hours.
 The longer it sits the more flavourful it will be!